 spartle – wooden stick for stirring pottage whilst cooking

 tourte – a bread containing husk as well as flour

-trencher – a circular bread used like a plate to eat other food from
+trencher – a circular-shaped bread used as a plate

 wastel – a good quality medieval bread